 Why does it contain Block Height Data?

-The Haven blockchain was started in 2017.
-Every transaction is stored in the chain, so the complete chain is over 30 GB.
+The Haven blockchain was started in early 2018.
+Every transaction is stored in the chain, so the complete chain is over 35 Gb.
 When you log in to the vault, the sync will process the entire chain.

 If the vault knows the block height at which the account was created, it doesn’t need to query the whole chain, only blocks since the creation date.